"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Ephrem Tamrat Desalegn, Mesay Dessalegn Zenebe and Mohammed Endris Wusen.
+Ephrem Tamrat Desalegn, Mesay Dessalegn Zenebe, Mohammed Endris Wusen.
 Prevalence of volleyball-related musculoskeletal injuries among university players: A search for Ethiopian public universities.
-International Journal of Physical Education, Sports and Health.
-2016; 3(3): 608-613.
+Int J Phys Educ Sports Health 2016;3(3):608-613.